 What is ISO 26262?

-Car manufacturers, their suppliers, and judges need a common understanding of what the (minimum) “state of the art” in ensuring system safety is.
-They need this to assess what is required from the car manufacturers and what they in turn need to require from their suppliers.
-Such a common ground is provided by standards.
+It is needed to assess what is required from the car manufacturers and what they in turn need to require from their suppliers.
+Such a common ground is provided by different standards.
 The most relevant standard for the functional safety of cars is ISO 26262.

 The ISO 26262 standard recommends specific measures to be taken during the development of car systems on the three levels of hardware, software, and the system as a whole.
 Of course, new technologies may become available and their application can become mandatory after a while, in addition to adherence to the standard.
 ISO 26262 was originally released in 2011, but has been updated in December 2018 in order to adapt to the new state of the art.